micmejia/bible-dump/AMPC/1 Peter/1 Pet 4.md

-Whoever speaks, [let him do it as one who utters] oracles of God; whoever renders service, [let him do it] as with the strength which God furnishes [^g]abundantly, so that in all things God may be glorified through Jesus Christ (the Messiah).
+Whoever speaks, [let him do it as one who utters] oracles of God; whoever renders service, [let him do it] as with the strength which God furnishes abundantly, so that in all things God may be glorified through Jesus Christ (the Messiah).
 To Him be the glory and dominion forever and ever (through endless ages).
 Amen (so be it).